Your first local LLM, start to finish

 curl -fsSL https://ollama.com/install.sh | sh

-For Windows, download the installer from ollama.com/download and run it.
-The installer registers Ollama as a Windows service that starts at boot.
+On Windows, download the installer from ollama.com/download and run it.
+It registers Ollama as a Windows service that starts at boot.

-Ollama is now running as a background service on every OS.
-The CLI talks to it; you don't have to start anything else.
+Now Ollama is running as a background service no matter your OS.
+The CLI talks to it.
+You don't start anything yourself.

 # check the version